OpenSaMD/OpenSaMD/README.md

 Create an AI Software as a Medical Device that saves lives built entirely from open source software.
-Being a part of making it easier for researchers to translate from "bench-top to bedside", building regulated tools that go on to save more lives than any one of us alone could ever hope to achieve.
+Being a part of making it easier for researchers to translate from "bench-top to bedside", helping anyone to build regulated tools that go on to save more lives than any one of us alone could ever hope to achieve.

 ## Installation